jamie-brannan/hundred-days-swift/13__peggle/d046__notes.md

 ball.physicsBody!.contactTestBitMask = ball.physicsBody!.collisionBitMask
 ```

+:white_check_mark: Added.

 >That’s the only change required for us to detect collisions, so now it's time to write the code that does the hard work.
 >
->But first, a little explanation: when contact between two physics bodies occurs, we don't know what order it will come in.
-That is, did the ball hit the slot, did the slot hit the ball, or did both happen?
-I know this sounds like pointless philosophy, but it's important because we need to know which one is the ball!
+>But first, a little explanation: **when contact between two physics bodies occurs, we don't know what order it will come in**.
+>* That is, did the ball hit the slot, did the slot hit the ball, or did both happen?
+I know this sounds like pointless philosophy, but _it's important because we need to know which one is the ball!_

->
+### Collide and destroy

 >Before looking at the actual contact method, I want to look at two other methods first, because this is our ultimate goal.

-The first one, collisionBetween() will be called when a ball collides with something else.
-The second one, destroy() is going to be called when we're finished with the ball and want to get rid of it.
+>The first one, `collisionBetween()` will be called when a ball collides with something else.
+The second one, `destroy()` is going to be called when we're finished with the ball and want to get rid of it.
 >
 >Put these new methods into to your code: